ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers error messages as received from the Database.

-#### B. Update and Delete a Blacklisted Word in Blacklisted Word Masterdata DB
+#### B. Update and Delete a Blacklisted Word in Blacklisted Word Masterdata Database

 ##### (i) Update

-Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word DB for the code received
+Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word Database for the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
    * word- character (128) - Mandatory
    * descr - character (256) - Optional